Codecademy/docs/content/lua/concepts/coroutines/terms/yield/yield.md

 ---
 Title: 'yield()'
-Description: 'Suspends the coroutine and returns to the caller'
+Description: 'Suspends the coroutine and returns to the caller.'
 Subjects:
   - 'Computer Science'
-  - 'Lua Programming'
+  - 'Game Development'
 Tags:
   - 'Methods'
   - 'Coroutines'